CCarrMcMahon/repo-essentials/README.md

     -   `[Chat] LineSpacing = -60` - The spacing between lines in chat (default: -60)
 -   **_NOTE_**: These are client-side adjustments as there is no default support for these as server configurations.

+### Server Max Players

+Allows you to increase the maximum number of players beyond the game's hardcoded limit of 6.
+You can configure the server to support up to 20 players, making it ideal for larger groups wanting to play together.

+-   **Config Path**: `BepInEx/config/org.ccarrmcmahon.plugins.repo.essentials.cfg`
+-   **Settings**:
+    -   `[Server] MaxPlayers = 6` - The maximum number of players allowed to join a server (default: 6, range: 1-20)

 ### Single-Player Chat

 Enables access to the chat window in single-player mode by tricking the game into thinking you're in multiplayer.
 The chat window is normally disabled entirely in single player, but this patch allows you to open it and use it for command testing.